Chee Dale in the Peak District makes a wonderful location for a day hike.

 As you reach the top and open fields you’ll notice a small man-made pond with a fence.

-This has been created to help support the Great Crested Newt, a protected species.
+This has been created to help support the Great Crested Newt, a protected species in England.
 You can go in and try to spot one.
 I visited in early spring and the pod was full of hundreds of tadpoles but I was lucky enough to see two newts as well.

 In fact, I’ve since found out that I spotted a mating couple, as one of the newts have a wavy crest on his body which only occurs on males during mating season.